Zhyizhouu/ExcelPlan/README.md

 ## Getting a case into Excel

-Each case detail page offers three routes out.
+Each case detail page offers four routes out.

-**Save to vault & open** is the primary one, and the one the habit runs on.
-It writes a three-sheet workbook to `Phase <x>/<Case> - Answer.xlsx`, beside its note, and opens it in Excel straight away:
+**Open in Excel** is the primary one, and the one the habit runs on.
+It puts a three-sheet workbook at `Phase <x>/<Case> - Answer.xlsx`, beside its note, and opens it:

 - **Brief** — the case as written
 - **Data** — the input table
 - **Expected** — the answer, on its own sheet so opening the file does not give it away

-The other two are for working somewhere else: **Download .xlsx** for another machine, **Copy as CSV** for a sheet that's already open.
+**Save to vault** does the same without the launch, for stocking up a few cases ahead of a session you are not starting yet. **Download .xlsx** and **Copy as CSV** are for working somewhere else — another machine, or a sheet already open.

 Three deliberate constraints:

-**Save never overwrites.** That file is where the answers get written, so replacing it would be the one unrecoverable thing this app could do.
-A second save returns 409 and says to delete or rename first.
+**An existing workbook is never written to.** That file is where the answers get typed, and replacing it is the single unrecoverable thing this app could do.
+So the button that opens a case you have already started opens *your* workbook, answers and all — it does not rebuild it, and there is no force flag anywhere to make it.
+The guarantee is `O_EXCL` on the create, not a check-then- write that a race could slip through.

+Nor is a second visit an error.
+Both buttons mean "get me into this case", and after the first one that is a file which already exists; the old 409 made the safe path feel like a failure.
+It reports `created: false` instead, and the page says the file was left untouched.

 **Opening is the server's job.** The file is on the same machine as the backend, and a browser has no way to hand a local path to Excel.
-If the launch fails the page says so plainly — the save itself still succeeded, and claiming otherwise would invite a second click straight into that 409.
+A failed launch is not a failed save — the page says the workbook is there and to open it by hand, because reporting failure would send you looking for a file you already have.

 **The Data sheet is a plain styled range, not an Excel Table.** W2D1's whole exercise is converting a range with Ctrl+T; shipping a Table pre-made would